m5stack/m5-docs/docs/en/quick_start/atom/atom_quick_start.md

 ## UIFlow Desktop Mode

 1 .
-Download and Setup [M5Bunner](https://m5stack.com/pages/download) and flash UIFlow firmware referring to this instruction [UIFlow introduction](https://docs.m5stack.com/#/en/uiflow/introduction).
+Download and Setup [M5Bunner](https://m5stack.com/pages/download) and flash UIFlow firmware by referring to this instruction [UIFlow introduction](https://docs.m5stack.com/#/en/uiflow/introduction).

 2 .
 Press and hold the middle button while powering on (or when restarting), and do not release it unit LED color change to blue.
 Now the device enters UIFlow desktop mode.Refer to [this page](https://docs.m5stack.com/#/en/uiflow/introduction) to use UIFlow desktop IDE mode.